swarbler/countryguess/README.md

 - add south america map
     - *there's still a south america quiz, but the map doesn't get filled in*
 - countries of the world quiz
+- top 10 [x thing] countries in the world quizzes (biggest, most population, etc.)
-- possibly other kinds of quizzes too? flags maybe?
+- other kinds of quizzes like guessing flags?

 ## Countries and Territories included